willbushie/reverse-incremental-backups/docs/Writing_Profiles.md

 ### Multiple Backup Setups

-If multiple backup setups are required, this example shows how to setup the preferences file.
-If multiple setups are being used, it is recommended to use the `name=` field.
+If multiple backup setups are required, this example shows how to setup the profile file.
+If multiple setups are being used, it is recommended to use the `description=` field.
 This will help distinguish between backups.

 ```
 # multiple backups fields